-The newly established FutureFeed company will develop a full value chain for the livestock feed supplement, from seaweed cultivation and production through to processing and feed manufacture in order to supply beef and dairy industries globally.
+The newly established FutureFeed company will develop a full value chain for the livestock feed supplement.
+This will involve everything from seaweed cultivation and production to processing and feed manufacture.
+The aim is to supply beef and dairy industries globally.

-The company expects to see commercial volumes of the feed additive supplied into the Australian beef and dairy market by mid-2021, with international markets to follow.
+The company expects to see commercial volumes of the feed additive supplied into the Australian beef and dairy market by mid-2021.
+International markets will follow.

-When Asparagopsis is fed as a supplement to cattle, it not only reduces methane emissions but also supports productivity.
-The supplement has been developed over more than five years by CSIRO in collaboration with Meat & Livestock Australia and James Cook University.
+When Asparagopsis is fed as a supplement to cattle, it not only reduces methane emissions; it also supports productivity.
+The CSIRO developed the supplement over more than five years in collaboration with Meat & Livestock Australia and James Cook University.

-“FutureFeed enables agriculture and the environment to be partners not competitors, helps overcome negative perceptions of the cattle industry, and gives Australian farmers an advantage in the global marketplace as first adopters of this Aussie innovation,” he says.
+“FutureFeed enables agriculture and the environment to be partners, not competitors,” he says.
+“It also helps overcome negative perceptions of the cattle industry.
+It also gives Australian farmers an advantage in the global marketplace as first adopters.

-“FutureFeed is addressing some of the greatest challenges we face, including food security, sustainable production and climate change.”
+“FutureFeed is addressing some of the greatest challenges we face.
+This includes food security, sustainable production and climate change.”

-CSIRO scientists estimate that if the feed additive were to be adopted by 10 percent of beef feedlots and dairy industries globally, this could reduce livestock industry greenhouse gas emissions from the livestock industry would decrease by approximately 120 megatonnes per year, equivalent to taking around 50 million cars off the road for a year.
+Researchers at CSIRO estimate that if 10 percent of beef feedlots and dairy industries adopted the feed additive, greenhouse gas emissions from the livestock industry would decrease by approximately 120 megatonnes per year.
+This is equivalent to taking 50 million cars off the road for a year.
 To find out more about FutureFeed, head to the website.